-- The materials provide teacher guidance for safety practices on the Introductory Resources for Teachers home page.
+- The materials provide teacher guidance for safety practices on the Introductory Resources for Teachers on the home page.
 The guidance includes an Infographic: Lab Safety Rules, Lab Safety Worksheets, and Lab Safety: Teacher Responsibilities. - There are resources for students that include a Student Laboratory Safety Agreement with a list of General Rules and Personal Safety.
-Some videos help demonstrate the practices for the students. - The materials also provide teacher guidance for safety practices and grade-appropriate use of safety equipment during investigations, following Texas Education Agency Science Safety Standards.
+There are also videos that help demonstrate the practices for the students. - The materials also provide teacher guidance for safety practices and grade-appropriate use of safety equipment during investigations, in accordance with Texas Education Agency Science Safety Standards.